 I’m getting myself back on schedule, but know that mourning has a way of disrupting not only your calendar, it’ll destroy your very being.
 I’m doing my best to get back to blogging and writing consistently, and living a good life.
 It’s so hard.
 It’s no longer about taking one day at a time for me; sometimes I strive to make it one hour at a time.

 Over the past few months, I’ve had to let go of a relationship that was so toxic, it was slowly draining the life out of me.
 The person that I finally released from my life (for good, forever, for real) should have been a source of peace and relief; instead, he only added to my pain and grief.
-He was deliberate in his decisions to include me in his life knowing full well there was no room for me there.
-He claimed an addiction to me, one that has been around for over 30 years.
+He was deliberate in his decision to include me in his life knowing full well there was no room for me there.
+He claimed an addiction to me, one that has been around for nearly 30 years.
 There may well be one, but what I refused to be was his 50-year old side chick.
 Nah.

 Be careful who you let in.
 Selfishness is a bitch and I finally accepted the fact that I have no room in my life for anyone who is only around for selfish gain.
 Was it hard to let go?
 Yes and no. Yes, because we’ve known each other our whole lives.
 I once considered him my soulmate.
 I loved him with everything I had.
 He didn’t appreciate it.
 Therein lies the “no”.
 He wasn’t always an ass, but he allowed himself to be morphed into, well, an ass.